→ Stay up to date with Recent Highlights

 FEATURED RESEARCH

 The interplay between chirality and magnetism generates a distinct physical process, the magneto-chiral effect, which enables one to develop functionalities that cannot be achieved solely by any of the two.
 Such a process is universal with the breaking of parity-inversion and time-reversal symmetry simultaneously.
 However, the magneto-chiral effect observed so far is weak when the matter responds to photons, electrons, or phonons.
-Here we report the first observation of strong magneto-chiral response to excitons in a twisted bilayer tungsten disulfide with the amplitude of excitonic magneto-chiral anisotropy reaches a value of ~4%.
+Here, we report the first observation of a strong magneto-chiral response to excitons in a twisted bilayer tungsten disulfide, with the amplitude of excitonic magneto-chiral anisotropy reaching a value of ~4%.

 RECENT HIGHLIGHTS